s-deepak-kumar/bannerfy/README.md

 MIT License

-You are free to use, modify, and distribute this template for both personal and commercial projects.
+Free to use, modify, and distribute for both personal and commercial projects.

 ---